 The rest of my classes are all superbly interesting (ignore the sarcasm) Business classes.
 One is pretty much the basics of investments.
 The instructor in that class teaches with absolutely no class participation which is quite different from most other classes I've ever had and considering the time of day it meets (2-3:15pm) often struggle to stay awake while the instructor's back is to the class while he's writing on the blackboard.

 Another class I'm taking is called "Derivatives: Futures and Options."
 If you don't know that that means, please don't ask unless you want long explanation from a nerdy finance geek (that's me).
-The class would be interesting other than the fact that the instructor is from Taiwan and has a very thick accent and even with my experience with the people from that part of the world it is still quite difficult to understand this teacher.
+The class would be interesting other than the fact that the instructor is from Taiwan and has a v

 My final business class is basically about different technology that is used in the business world.
 We have talked about different software and hardware as well as other forms of technology encountered by us today.
 This would probably be a boring class except for the fact that the instructor is very entertaining.
 She definitely makes this early evening class bearable even after a long day of classes.